 Make sure water can drain from the pot, and don't allow the pot to sit in water.
 If water runs through the soil to a collection tray, empty the tray.

 Under watering will result in less-vibrant color and leaf-drop.

 Because they naturally grow on forest floors where decaying plant matter makes for rich, loamy soil, Boston ferns do need fertile soil.
 However, most potting soil made for houseplants contains fertilizers, so you don't necessarily need to add fertilizer.

 Summer and spring are the main growing months for ferns, so they should be fertilized when it is warmer.
 Fertilize only once per month with a 20-10-20 liquid fertilizer diluted with water to half strength.
 In winter, growth slows down, so you should fertilize only once every two to three months with liquid fertilizer diluted with water to one-third strength.

-- Choose a new pot at least 2-inches wider than the first pot.
+- Choose a new pot at least two inches wider than the first pot.
 For example, if you have your fern in a 12-inch pot, choose an 18-inch pot.

 - Remove the fern from its previous pot by squeezing the pot to loosen soil around roots.
 If your pot is hard, you can knock the side gently to loosen roots.